mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 More recently Engeström and colleagues [-@cakir_contradictions_2022] have advocated the advantages of incorporating more rigour of formative interventions to add to DBR, rather that critiquing it wholesale.

 Also the bias of reviewers of journals is noted by Bakker [@bakker_design_2018].
 As well as problems fitting in the description of design process.
 SEE OTHER CONCERNS ABOUT DESIGN NARRATIVE.

+These concerns of design representation, present also from Engeström on representing design evollution of formative interventions can be addresssed via the form of a design narrative [@hoadley_creating_2002]

+The concept of design narrative emerged within DBR as a way to communicate the important detail of context [@hoadley_creating_2002; @brase_knowledge_2024; @bell_theoretical_2004;].

+I propose, given the general direction of this chapter and alignment of DBR and CHAT interventions, to augment the existing language of design narratives [@brase_knowledge_2024] with descriptive and analytical tools provided by activity theory.

 <!-- For example, the context of experiments, particularly viewing the classroom as a controlled environment [@cole_design-based_2016]. -->